jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

 displayed.
 That's the PAT.
 ![Copy Token](./copy-token.png)

 Copy this string somewhere safe for right now.
-Once this process is setup up, I'd recommend you ***don't*** store the key anywhere.
-If you end up needing it later, it's easy to create a new one.
+Once the PAT is put into a secret and you've verified that everything works, I'd recommend you ***don't*** store the key anywhere.
+If for whatever reason you end up needing a PAT later, it's easy to create a new one.

 ### Create Secret in Source Repository